hrandhawa17/prismpro/prismops_rightsize_lab/prismops_rightsize_lab.rst

    .. figure:: images/resolveticket.png

 #.
-Now we’ll add the 2nd condition for when the request is denied.
+Next we’ll add the 2nd condition for when the request is denied.
 Click **Add Action** and choose the **Branch** action.
 We will use the **Else** condition.
 We could also add **Else If** we wanted to use other operands.
 For now we’ll use just Else.
 We can also add a description for the Branch.

    .. figure:: images/elsebranch.png

 #.
 On this condition we just want to send out an email notifying the user that the request has been denied and the memory was not added.
-Click **Add Action** and choose the Email action.
+Click **Add Action** and choose the **Email** action.
 Fill in the field in the email action.
-Here are the examples.
+Here is an example.

    - **Recipient:** - Fill in your email address.
    - **Subject:** - ``Memory Increase Request Denied``